 September 20-22, 1pm-3pm MT / 3pm-5pm ET

-Welcome Idaho Arts Commission Staff and Veteran Organization Administrators!
-We are thrilled to have this opportunity to work with you as part of the Idaho Arts Commissions’ “Creative Aging for Idaho’s Veterans” initiative made possible by a grant provided by the National Assembly of State Arts Agencies in partnership with Aroha Philanthropies.
+Welcome Idaho Arts Commission Staff and Veteran Organization Administrators.
+We hope you enjoyed this training as part of the Idaho Arts Commissions’ “Creative Aging for Idaho’s Veterans” initiative made possible by a grant provided by the National Assembly of State Arts Agencies in partnership with Aroha Philanthropies.

 What you need to know:

 - Please use the Zoom link below to join all three days of training

 - We have specified some light, yet key pre-work for each session